Applications for the 2025-26 academic year are now open.

-The Master in Advanced Studies (MAS) in Clinical and Epidemiologic Research is a two-year program intended for individuals who wish to master clinical research methods and pursue independent research careers.
+The Master of Science (MS) in Clinical and Epidemiological Research is a two-year program intended for individuals who wish to master clinical research methods and pursue independent research careers.

 Through coursework, research and teaching, students will:

-Upon graduation, students receive a Master in Advanced Studies degree and are poised to work in a variety of research settings, including universities, public health departments, foundations and private industry.
+Upon graduation, students receive a Master of Science degree and are poised to work in a variety of research settings, including universities, public health departments, foundations and private industry.

-See the Demographics, Completion Rates, and Career Outcomes of the MAS program compiled by the UCSF Graduate Division.
+See the Demographics, Completion Rates, and Career Outcomes of the MS (formerly known as MAS) program compiled by the UCSF Graduate Division.

 Curriculum

-The Master in Advanced Studies (MAS) program is designed to be completed in two academic years.
+The Master of Science (MS) program is designed to be completed in two academic years.
 Most trainees are able to complete all requirements within seven academic quarters, although occasionally students take extra time to complete their original research.

 At least 38 quarter-units of coursework are needed for graduation.
 Students will take the majority of their coursework in the first year allowing for focus on performing and publishing original research in the second year with faculty support.